PKCS 12: Relationship to PFX file format

 PKCS #12 is the successor to Microsoft's "PFX";

 however, the terms "PKCS #12 file" and "PFX file" are sometimes used interchangeably.

-The PFX format has been criticised for being one of the most complex cryptographic protocols.
+The PFX format has been criticized for being one of the most complex cryptographic protocols.

 Normal usage

 The full PKCS #12 standard is very complex.
 It enables buckets of complex objects such as PKCS #8 structures, nested deeply.
 But in practice it is normally used to store just one private key and its associated certificate chain.

 PKCS #12 files are usually created using OpenSSL, which only supports a single private key from the command line interface.
 The Java keytool can be used to create multiple "entries" since Java 8, but that may be incompatible with many other systems.
-As of Java 9, PKCS #12 is the default keystore format.
+As of Java 9 (released 2017-09-21), PKCS #12 is the default keystore format.

 A simpler, alternative format to PKCS #12 is PEM which just lists the certificates and possibly private keys as Base 64 strings in a text file.

 GnuTLS's certtool may also be used to create PKCS #12 files including certificates, keys, and CA certificates via --to-p12.
 However, beware that for interchangeability with other software, if the sources are in PEM Base64 text, then --outder should also be used.